BSc vs BTech: Which Is Better in 2026? | Delhi NCR Guide

 Salary Comparison

 Many students search: BSc vs BTech salary difference.
-On average in Delhi NCR:

 • Entry-level BSc Computer Science graduates can start between ₹3–5 LPA.